Introduction

 : This keyword tells Terraform you’re defining a resource."azurerm_resource_group"

-: This is the resource type.
-It tells Terraform you want to create an Azure resource group."example"
+: This is the resource type, specifying that you want to create an Azure resource group."example"

 : This is a name for this resource within your Terraform configuration.
 It’s used to refer to this resource elsewhere in your Terraform files.- Inside the block, we define the properties of the resource: